niksilver/monome-docs/norns/study-3.md

 - parameters surface variables from our code to the norns UI as readable names
 - parameters facilitate MIDI mapping of these variables + recall the mapping when the script is reloaded
 - parameter ID's facilitate OSC control over these variables
-- parameters can be saved through the preset / PSET mechanism, to capture and recall unique script states
+- parameter values can be saved through the PSET mechanism, to capture and recall unique script states

 ### defining a parameter